Nikolai2038/opencv-camera-capture/README.md

 ## 1. Description

-Simple script to record video from camera in avi file
+Simple script to record video from camera in avi file.

 ## 2. Requirements